AFRICAN COMMUNITY FUND

 ARTICLE 17: MEMBER LOAN RIGHTS

 17.1.
-Eligibility: All Members, irrespective of class, have equal right to apply for loans from the Fund for projects that fall under the Programs laid out by the Executive Committee.
+Eligibility: All Members, irrespective of status, have equal right to apply for loans from the Fund for projects that fall under the Programs laid out by the Executive Committee.

 17.2.
 Conditions: Loans shall be granted based on published criteria, creditworthiness, and alignment with the Fund's objectives of sustainable development and responsible stewardship.